WasiqGitGreenhorn/spatial-rainfall-data-analysis-and-modelling/README.md

 ## 8. Author

-Developed by Wasiq Attique as part of the CS50 Python Project.
+Developed by Wasiq Attique as part of a Portfolio Project.
 The project demonstrates practical geospatial data handling, visualization, and analytical techniques applicable to environmental and water resource engineering.